Azure/AppService/_posts/2022-10-07-Configure automation for upgrade preferences in App Service Environment part2.md

     --query hostName -o tsv)
 ```

-You can also write down URL of your Azure Front Door endpoint.
+You can also write down the URL of your Azure Front Door endpoint.

 ![URL of your site]({{site.baseurl}}/media/2022/10/url-front-door.png){: .align-center}

 **Create an origin group**

-Run *az afd origin-group create* to create an origin group that contains your two web apps.
+Run `az afd origin-group create` to create an origin group that contains your two web apps.

 ```bash
 az afd origin-group create \